Rodeobe/coloursofhydrogen/README.md

-# Types of hydrogen based on the colour
+# Types of hydrogen and their "colour"

 I'm active in the renewable energy field.
 I want to use this overview to share my vision on the (hydrogen) future.